 6 qt.
 Slow-Cooker or Instant Pot- I have two options for you.
 You can prep this in the morning and set in the slow cooker all day or if you have less time but still need a more hands free meal, then the Instant Pot is your best friend.

 Chuck Roast- This cut of beef was made for the slow cooker, after 6-8 hours it shreds beautifully.
-No different with a pressure cooker.
-After one hour and a natural release of about 20 minutes, it just falls apart.
+No different with a pressure cooker, after one hour and a natural release of about 20 minutes, it just falls apart.

 Onion

-Salt & Pepper- To taste
+Salt & Pepper- To taste as needed.

 Oil & Butter